rezendi/ykarma/README.md

 least initially, can't really be managed in an efficient manner via consensus or voting.
 Furthermore, participants must be verified as actual people, or the whole economy will be fatally vulnerable to sockpuppets/bots.
-So there'll be ongoing tension between initial control of the experimental parameters and the ultimate end goal of permissionlessness.
+So there'll be ongoing tension between initial control of the experimental parameters and the end goal of permissionlessness.
 It's on a blockchain, though, because that is the ultimate end goal.

 ### OK, but even granting the desire for an ultimately permissionless and hence blockchain solution, is Ethereum really the right platform?